How do I file a claim for permanent disability after a serious car accident in Florida?

-After a car accident in Florida, filing for permanent disability requires several critical steps that must be followed diligently and promptly in order to maximize compensation.
+After a car accident, filing for permanent disability requires several critical steps that must be followed diligently and promptly in order to maximize compensation.
 To begin the process, you need immediate medical attention, proper documentation, filing insurance claims, and perhaps pursuing legal action against the at-fault party.

 Your first priority is seeking comprehensive medical treatment within 14 days of the accident to qualify for Florida's Personal Injury Protection (PIP) benefits.
 This initial step serves to ensure your health and to create essential documentation of your injuries.